sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 helm upgrade dazzling-web bitnami/nginx --version 18

-but the current andswer is --version 13 which gives app version of 1.23.4 specifically
+but the current answer is --version 13 which gives app version of 1.23.4 specifically

 rollback to version 3: